 Sutala-Loka is the residence of King Bali.
 In Hindu myth, Bali is the chief Asura and depicted as a benevolent King that wrestles power over Earth from the King of the Gods, Indra.

-Bali is the equivalent of Lucifer from western traditions.
+Bali is the equivalent of Satan from western traditions.
 Lucifer means ‘the light bringer’ which is essentially a symbolic code for the capacity to learn from your mistakes.

 In the Bhagavata Purana, King Bali sacrifices himself to the dwarf, Vamana, an avatar of Vishnu, once he realises he has been defeated.
 In other words, he saw the error of his ways and accepted his mistake.